What To Do With Old Pillows – Preventing Neck Pain & Eco-Guilt

 The actual foam of your pillow probably shouldn’t go through the washer or dryer, but it should have a cover you can remove.

-If the foam part of your pillow is all one piece, set that aside.
+If the foam part of your pillow is all one piece of memory foam, set that aside.

-But if it’s shredded foam inside, have a bag handy.
-Empty the foam into the bag and seal it up to protect the contents while you launder the pillow cover.
+if it’s shredded foam or latex inside, have a bag handy.
+Empty the foam into the bag and seal it up to protect the contents while you launder the pillow cover on a cold wash cycle.

-Whether you’ve got foam pillows, an old feather pillow, or any other kind of bed pillows, you should be washing them (or the pillow covers at least) every six months.
+Whether you have foam pillows, an old feather pillow, or any other bed pillow, you should wash them (or the pillow covers at least) every six months.

 What, exactly, is the problem with that old pillow?
-If it’s a lack of stuffing or a hole in the pillow’s exterior, is it something you could fix?
+If it’s a lack of stuffing or a hole in its exterior, could you fix it?

 Sometimes, old pillows can be made like new with a little TLC.

-If it’s a stuffing problem, you might be able to consolidate two pillows into one.
-Take the stuffing from one old pillow, add it to the second one, and sew it back up.
+If it’s a stuffing problem, you can consolidate two pillows into one.
+Add the stuffing from one old pillow to the second one and sew it back up.

 This is an especially nice option for what to do with old feather pillows since the lack of toxins in feathers makes them more appealing for reuse in other pillows.